midibox/mios32/apps/tutorials/003_debug_messages/README.txt

 			       midi_package.evnt0, midi_package.evnt1, midi_package.evnt2);
 -------------------------------------------------------------------------------

-will lead to following output in the MIOS terminal:
+will lead to following output in the MIOS terminal whenever a MIDI event is received (here: Note and CC events):

 -------------------------------------------------------------------------------
 00000000003621 ms | Port:10  Type:9  Evnt0:90  Evnt1:32  Evnt2:64